DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 });
 ```

-Add the CORS middleware to the pipeline in *Program.cs*.
-It should come before
+Then add the CORS middleware to the pipeline in *src/Api/Program.cs*.
+It should
-the call to *UseAuthentication*.
+come before the call to *UseAuthentication*.

 ```cs
 app.UseHttpsRedirection();